Taste the real Alphono Mango SHOP NOW

 It is known for its large size heavyweight aam of Maharashtra.

-The biggest size of aam is around 1.5 kg to 2 kg, and sweet, juicy flesh.
-It belongs to Rajapur village in Konkan Maharashtra.
+The biggest size of aam is around 1.5 kg to 2 kg, and it has sweet, juicy flesh.
+It belongs to Rajapur village in Konkan, Maharashtra.

 The skin of the Rajapuri aam is thick and yellow, and the Fruit has a distinct oblong shape.